AlissaMorgan/AlissaMorgan/README.md

 - 👋 Hi, I’m @AlissaMorgan!
-- I currently study Computer Science with a concentration in Software Engineering.
+- I currently study Computer Science with a concentration in Security and Networking
 - I have a technical degree in Cybersecurity